 4 - In the CNAME field, paste the CNAME record you copied earlier — it’s the CNAME text from the Domain Settings panel.

-If you need to go back and find it again, head over to Admin, select Knowledge Base in the left menu, and click Edit in the Custom Domain field.
+If you need to go back and find it again, go to ⚙️Administration ➞ Channels ➞ Knowledge Base.
+Then, select Edit in the Custom Domain field.

-Now go back to tawk.to, enter your subdomain if you haven’t already, and click on Verify.
+Now, go back to tawk.to, enter your subdomain if you haven’t already, and click Verify.

 Congratulations!
 You did it!